Countercultures are groups of people who attempt to challenge the prevailing cultural norms, assumptions, trends, or ideologies of a society.

 Counterculture vs Subculture

-Counterculture is different from subculture because subcultures are not directly in opposition to the mainstream culture.
+Counterculture is a unique type of culture different from subculture because subcultures are not directly in opposition to the mainstream culture.
 They can live with and within the main culture without upsetting it or threatening its values.

 Nevertheless, like a counterculture, a subculture is distinguishable from the wider social milieu by its distinct customs, rituals, beliefs, values, aesthetics, etc.